massalabs/massa/COMMUNITY_CHARTER.md

 This is the “social” contract that all members of the Massa community are committed to read and to follow (hereinafter the “Charter”).
 By member we mean anyone who owns Massa tokens, who hosts a node, or who creates blocks on the Massa blockchain (hereinafter a “Member”).

-This Charter aims to reflect the values of openness, transparency, decentralization, and the prohibition of delegation that are intrinsic to the community.
+This Charter aims to reflect the values of openness, transparency, and decentralization.
 By signing this Charter, any individual, institution, or social group of any kind commits to fulfill the principles established below.

 ## Decentralization

-In order to preserve the fully decentralized character of the blockchain, the members undertake to make direct use of their Massa and more specifically not to delegate or transmit the management of their Massa to other members for staking; or to take on such delegation or management to stake on their behalf (as described in ###Prohibition on delegation by any means).
-Such a prohibition is effective when the amount of tokens transmitted or delegated is greater than or equal to 1,000,000 MAS tokens.
+In order to preserve the fully decentralized character of the blockchain, the members undertake to make direct use of their Massa and more specifically not to delegate or transmit the management of their Massa to other members for staking; or to take on such delegation or management to stake on their behalf (as described in the section Prohibition on delegation by any means).
+Such a prohibition is effective when the amount of tokens transmitted or delegated to a given member is greater than or equal to 1,000,000 MAS tokens in total.

 Thus, any Member commits themselves not to act within the Massa community as professional delegates (person or entity whose economic activity, whether principal or accessory, is to receive coins from other members to stake them on their behalf).
-For the avoidance of doubt, listing Massa on an exchange platform is allowed and other exchange platform activities (receive, manage and trade cryptocurrencies between blockchain networks) are allowed except staking.
+For the avoidance of doubt, listing Massa on an exchange platform is allowed and other exchange platform activities (receive, manage and trade cryptocurrencies between blockchain networks) are allowed except staking of Massa tokens.

 ## Prohibition of delegation by any means

-As mentioned above (Decentralization section), the Massa ecosystem community recognizes that, for reasons of decentralization, delegating or transferring the management of tokens held by a given Member to another one constitutes an assumption of delegation contrary to the terms of this Charter.
-This includes, but is not limited to, delegation contrary to the provisions of the Charter:
+As mentioned above (see Decentralization section above), the Massa ecosystem community recognizes that, for reasons of decentralization, delegating or transferring the management of tokens held by a given Member to another one constitutes an assumption of delegation contrary to the terms of this Charter.
+This includes, but is not limited to:
-Delegating tokens to a third party, whether professional or not, to stake or validate blocks on behalf of a given token holder;
+Delegating or transferring tokens to a third party, whether professional or not, to stake or validate blocks on behalf of a given token holder;
 Participating in a delegation pool.
 Any violation of the prohibition of delegation is subject to sanctions, such as:
 Suspension or exclusion of the given Member from the Massa community;